ilbers/isar/doc/user_manual.md

 adjusted by `CCACHE_TOP_DIR` variable in `local.conf`.
 Ccache directory `CCACHE_DIR` default value is `"${CCACHE_TOP_DIR}/${DISTRO}-${DISTRO_ARCH}"`,
 that means caches for different distros and architectures are not overlapped.

+## Using sstate-cache

+Isar supports caching of bitbake task artifacts using the sstate-cache feature known from OpenEmbedded.
+Isar caches

+  * the Debian bootstrap (`isar-bootstrap` recipe)
+  * Debian packages (built with the `dpkg` or `dpkg-raw` classes)
+  * root file systems (buildchroot and image rootfs)

+The location of the sstate-cache is controlled by the variable `SSTATE_DIR` and defaults to `${TMPDIR}/sstate-cache`.

+Note that cached rootfs artifacts (bootstrap and buildchroot) have a limited "lifetime": Isar updates their package lists for the upstream package sources only once, when they are initially created.
+So as packages on the upstream mirrors change, those lists will be out-of-date and the rootfs becomes useless.
+To avoid this, it is recommended to regularly delete the contents of the sstate-cache.

+To build without using any sstate caching, you can use the bitbake argument `--no-setscene`.

 ## Create an ISAR SDK root filesystem